cokolele/terraria-player-parser/readme.md

 # Terraria player parser

-JavaScript based Terraria player character file parser for Node.js
+Terraria player file parser written in javascript

 \- supports only characters created in 1.3.5.3